milvus-io/milvus/docs/design_docs/datanode_flowgraph_recovery_design_0604_2021.md

 ## 1. Common Sense

-A. One message stream to one vchannel, so there are one start position and one end position in one message pack.
+A. One message stream to one vchannel, so there are one start and one end position in one message pack.

 B. Only when DataNode flushes, DataNode will update every segment's position.
 An optimization: update position of